 The order given to the interior designer must have gone something like this: “Make us a bistro that reflects the times.”
-And the contract was honored, with the necessary white, veneered wood, stone, mirrors, hanging light bulbs, marble counter, Scandinavian chairs and an open kitchen!
-At Caillebotte, their new playground, Franck Baranger (chef) and Edouard Bobin, the successful stalwarts at Pantruche, have chosen a corner of the street a little ways from rue des Martyrs.
-A real godsend for all those who wasted precious time trying in vain to reserve a table for two at the mother bistro, once it was named Fooding Guide’s 2012 best bistro.
-And even more so given that the menu brazenly clones (and how well!) the elegant bistronomy that has given the chef Baranger his reputation: two Roumégous flash steamed oysters, citrus mousse, oxalis leaves and a bouillon of hot lettuce; quail from Vendée, stuffed with kohlrabi and Chinese cabbage, lardons and burnt leaf, a blue note with a Languedoc Les Creisses; Poujauran bread to clean the plates with and warm finger bowls to stay clean; roasted Solliès figs, gingerbread ice cream and coffee crumble, with a glass of white Saumur L’Ardillon du Domaine Giraudière with notes of licorice (€5 and €6 a glass).
+And the contract was honored, with the necessary white, veneered wood, stone, mirrors, hanging light bulbs, marble countertops, Scandinavian chairs and open kitchen!
+At Caillebotte, their new playground, Franck Baranger (chef) and Edouard Bobin, the successful stalwarts at Pantruche, have chosen a street corner not far from Rue des Martyrs.
+A real godsend for all those who wasted precious time trying in vain to reserve a table for two at the mother bistro, once it was named Le Fooding Guide’s 2012 best bistro.
+And even more so given that the menu brazenly clones (and so well!) the elegant bistronomy that has earned the chef Baranger his reputation: two flash-steamed Roumégous oysters, citrus mousse, oxalis leaves and a bouillon of hot lettuce; quail from Vendée, stuffed with kohlrabi and Chinese cabbage, lardons and burnt leaf, a blue note with a Languedoc Les Creisses; Poujauran bread to wipe the plates with and warm finger bowls to stay clean; roasted Solliès figs, gingerbread ice cream and coffee crumble, with a glass of white Saumur L’Ardillon du Domaine Giraudière with notes of licorice (€5 and €6 a glass).
 Pure pleasure!
 Formula €14-19 (lunch), menus €35 and €48. // Y.N.